atellaluca/ImportSpy/README.rst

 🔒 Proactive Import Validation
 ------------------------------
 Define what an external module must include to import your code:
- - Required functions and classes.
+ - Required environment variables, functions, variables and classes.
- - Mandatory methods and attributes.
+ - Both class and instance attributes, as well as mandatory class methods.
  - Structural dependencies such as superclasses.

 📋 **Environment Variable Validation**